 Beyond my scientific life, I am an active collaborative pianist in the Bay Area.
-In my free time I enjoy reading speculative fiction, running, and cooking.
+In my free time I enjoy reading speculative fiction, running, cooking, and social dancing.

 jonathan dot liu at czbiohub dot org